-Prereq: VDPAM 310; Fourth year classification in Veterinary Medicine Elective course in food animal and camelid field services.
-Students will assist university veterinarians in delivering health care and production management services to the ISU livestock farms and other livestock farms in the local area.
-Focus will be on delivery of individual animal care and establishment of best practices for herd management of production systems at the university and in the region.
-Biosecurity policies require documentation of your presence in the USA 5 days immediately prior to the start of class if international travel has occurred.
+Prereq: VDPAM 310; Fourth year classification in Veterinary Medicine Students will assist university veterinarians in delivering health care and production management services to the ISU livestock farms and other livestock farms in the local area.
+Focus will be on delivery of individual animal care and herd health.
+Focus on the establishment of best practices for herd management of production systems at the university and in the region.
+Biosecurity: All students must follow current College policies regarding animal contact following foreign travel.